Talk to Me (2022 film)

 Talk to Me is a 2022 Australian supernatural horror film directed by Danny and Michael Philippou in their feature directorial debuts and written by Danny Philippou and Bill Hinzman, based on a concept by Daley Pearson.
 It stars Sophie Wilde, Alexandra Jensen, Joe Bird, Otis Dhanji, Miranda Otto, Zoe Terakes, Chris Alosio, Marcus Johnson, and Alexandria Steffensen.
 The film follows a group of teenagers discovering they can contact spirits using a mysterious severed and embalmed hand.

 Talk to Me premiered at the Adelaide Film Festival on 30 October 2022, and was released by Maslow Entertainment, Umbrella Entertainment, and Ahi Films in Australia on 27 July 2023 and by A24 in the United States the following day.
-The film received positive reviews from critics and grossed $92 million worldwide against a production budget of $4.5 million, becoming A24's highest-grossing horror film.
+The film received positive reviews from critics and grossed $92 million worldwide against a production budget of $4.5 million, becoming A24's then- highest-grossing horror film.
+At the 13th AACTA Awards, it won eight awards including the Best Film, the Philippou brothers won for Best Direction and Best Original Screenplay, and Wilde won for Best Actress.

 Plot

 At a house party in Adelaide, Cole frantically searches for his brother, Duckett.
 When he finds Duckett and attempts to bring him home, Duckett stabs Cole and kills himself.

 Sometime later, 17-year-old Mia is struggling with the anniversary of her mother Rhea's death from an accidental sleeping pill overdose and her distant relationship with her father Max.
-Mia, her best friend Jade, and Jade's little brother Riley sneak out to a gathering hosted by Hayley and Joss, where the main attraction is a severed embalmed hand.
-Holding the hand and saying "Talk to me" enables communication with a deceased person's spirit, while saying "I let you in" allows the spirit to possess them.
+Mia, her best friend Jade, and Jade's little brother Riley sneak out to a gathering hosted by Hayley and Joss, where the main attraction is a severed embalmed hand along with lighting a candle.
+Holding the hand and saying "Talk to me" will summon a random deceased person's spirit, and saying "I let you in" immediately after allows the spirit to possess them.
 To prevent spirits from binding themselves to the hand holder, someone else must end the possession before 90 seconds by pulling away the embalmed hand and blowing out a candle.
 Mia volunteers to go first and is possessed by a spirit that displays a menacing focus on Riley.
 Joss and Hayley struggle to break the connection, and the time limit is slightly exceeded.

-Ecstatic over the experience, Mia joins Hayley, Joss, and Jade's boyfriend Daniel at Jade's house the next night.
-Everyone except Riley and his friend James takes several turns being possessed, invoking different spirits each time.
+Mia describes the experience to Riley as euphoric.
+Mia joins Hayley, Joss, and Jade's boyfriend Daniel at Jade's house the next night.
+Everyone except Riley and his friend James takes several turns being possessed.
 Jade refuses to let Riley participate, but when Jade leaves the room and Riley insists, Mia lets him take a turn for 50 seconds.
 Riley appears to be possessed by the spirit of Rhea, who attempts to reconcile with Mia.
 Mia stops the group from ending the possession to keep talking to her mother.
 The spirits overtake Riley's body, and they make him violently attempt suicide by banging his head against the table and walls.
 He is hospitalized in critical condition.